Now Buddha tells us the truth about the world.

 Thanissaro Bhikkhu: “Do not busy yourself with the world.”

 This verse is all about dharma.
 No one can follow dharma who is not awakened to some degree.
-Unhappily, many people wake to some degree, but because they do not encounter dharma they fall back into the sleep of ignorance, losing another life in a chain of lost lives.
+Unhappily, many people awaken somewhat, but because they do not encounter dharma they fall back into the sleep of ignorance, losing another lifetime in a chain of lost lifetimes.
 We who have come into the orbit of dharma must not waste this most valuable asset, but follow it well.
 If we do so, then we shall live happily in this world and the next until Nirvana is reached.

 Lead a life…